ruyrocha/letterboxing/README.md

 | Studio   | 642_058   |
 | Theme    | 173_509   |

-You can find a SQL file containing the dump for the development database in `db/app_development.sql.gz`.
-Also, all data was taken from [Letterboxd on Kaggle](https://www.kaggle.com/datasets/gsimonx37/letterboxd/).
+You can download the SQL file for each model from [letterboxd on Kaggle](https://www.kaggle.com/datasets/ruyrocha/letterboxd/data).

-Please note you can find records that seem to be invalid as well.

 # Current Stack